 The Laplace distribution, one of the earliest known probability distributions, is a continuous probability distribution named after the French mathematician Pierre-Simon Laplace.
-Like the normal distribution, this distribution is unimodal (one peak) and symmetrical.
+Like the normal distribution, this distribution is unimodal (one peak) and it is also a symmetrical distribution.
 However, it has a sharper peak than the normal distribution.

 The general formula for the probability density function (PDF) is:

-μ is the location parameter and
+- μ (any real number) is the location parameter and

 The Laplace distribution with a location parameter of zero (i.e. a mean of zero) and scale parameter of one (i.e. variance σ2 of one) is called the classical univariate Laplace distribution.
-The formula for this particular version of the distribution is:
+The function for this particular version of the distribution is:

 f(x) = e-|x| / 2.

-The cumulative density function (CDF) of the Laplace distribution is found with calculus; it is the integral of the PDF.
+The cumulative distribution function (CDF) of the Laplace distribution is found with calculus; it is the integral of the PDF.
 You can think of an integral as the area under the curve.
 It’s the same idea as finding the area under a curve to find probabilities in normal distributions.
-The formula for the CDF is:

 Despite being one of the oldest probability distributions, it isn’t commonly used.
-Therefore, it can be a challenge to find functions for this distribution on popular software (like Excel).
+Therefore, it can be a challenge to find functions for this distribution on popular software, like Excel.
 However, many statistical software packages do offer options, including Maple and SPSS.